fsch0203/radios2s/readme.md

 # RadioS2S

-RadioS2S is an android application and chromium extension with which you can listen to every radio station that is available on the web.
-You can already choose from more than 25.000 stations, but you can add your own if one is missing.
+RadioS2S is a chrome extension with which you can listen to every radio station that is available on the web.
+You can already choose from more than 28.000 stations, but you can add your own if one is missing.
 Every weblink that is playable in a webbrowser (HTML5) can be added.
 With the quick search option it's very easy to find you station.

-You can find the Android app in the [Google Playstore](https://play.google.com/store/apps/details?id=com.scriptel.simplyradio).
-And the Chrome extension in the [Chrome Web Store](https://chrome.google.com/webstore/detail/radio-station-to-station/bjgdhmgldpmbfokgehkdkddahldjjmnc).

-I have tried to make the user interface as simple as possible:
-* select on country, style (genre) or language
-* quick search by typing in (part of the) the name of the station
-* give one or more stars if you want to save a station as a favoritee

 RadioS2S is working together with Community Radio Browser, a wiki-like directory of internet radio stations from around the world.

-## Usage
+## Features

-Based on config.xml the android apk is build in build.phonegap.com.
-The chromium extension is configured in manifest.json.
+- Listen to the world: You can choose from over 28.000 free radio stations from all over the world fast.
+- Filter by country, language and style: Find your station fast with smart filtering.
+- Quick search: Find your station fast with quick search.
+- Favorites: Easily make a short list of your favorites by rating the station with one or more stars.
+- Add new stations: Add any new radio station to your collection.
+The station will be saved on your device and shared with all other users in the future release.
+- Order your favorites: Sort your list on stars or last listened.
+- Free and open source software: Based on open source software this app is brought to you for free.
+- No ads inside: No banners, popups or ads.

 ## Change log

+#### Version 1.1.4 (2021-01-07)
+- Update of country filter

 #### Version 1.1.3 (2020-10-30)
 - Minor bugs

-#### Version 1.1.2 (2020-05-28)
-- Make volume-slider draggable in mobile device
+- Improved volume-slider
 - Added country flag in favorites list

 #### Version 1.1.1 (2020-05-18)